Adrian, Michigan: Education

 Adrian Public Schools serves Adrian and the surrounding area.

+Madison School District is situated on the east side of Adrian.

+Lenawee Christian School is a K-12 private Christian school situated on the west side of Adrian.

 St. Stephen Lutheran School is a Christian PreK-8 school of the Wisconsin Evangelical Lutheran Synod in Adrian.

 There are three colleges and universities in the city, namely: